coni2k/SS/Notes.md

 using content class + navigate function looks a good idea but then, if the content will be generated from cms - how the user's links will be using Navigate function.. ?!
 types: internal links + internal commands + external links

+---
+think about loading message..
+gather all diff. content load blocks to default ?!